 Steps to Becoming a Licensed Customs Broker

-Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by the U.S. Customs Border Protection (CBP).
-Here are the six things you'll need to know to become a customs broker.
+Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by U.S. Customs and Border Protection (CBP).
+Here are six things you'll need to know to become a customs broker:

 You Must Be Eligible

-To become a customs broker you must be a U.S. citizen, be at least eighteen years of age, be of good moral character and not be a federal government employee at the time of the customs broker exam.
+To become a customs broker you must be a U.S. citizen, be at least 18 years of age, and not be a federal government employee at the time of the customs broker exam.
 If all of those apply to you, move on.
 If even one of those items doesn't apply to you, stop here.
 You cannot become a customs broker at this time.

 You Must Have Knowledge of Importing

-Knowledge of importing means you must have an understanding of entry procedures, entry requirements, valuation, fines and penalties, classification, and the rates, duty, taxes and fees for imported goods.
-As a licensed broker, you submit necessary information and appropriate payments to Customs Border Patrol (CBP) on behalf of its clients and charge the clients a fee for this service.
+Knowledge of importing means you must have an understanding of entry procedures; entry requirements; valuation; fines and penalties; classification; and the rates, duty, taxes, and fees for imported goods.
+As a licensed broker, you submit necessary information and appropriate payments to CBP on behalf of its clients and charge the clients a fee for this service.
 It is important that you demonstrate responsible supervision and control during the import process.
 You will demonstrate this by passing an exam.